Student Code of Conduct

 1.5 Students are subject to University disciplinary action if the student withdraws from classes while a conduct matter is pending.

 1.6 Any conduct that is a potential violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy will be exclusively processed, investigated and addressed pursuant to those policies and not this Student Code of Conduct, except as provided herein if the Office of Equal Opportunity Services (EOS) has reasonable cause to believe that a student’s presence on University premises or at a University-related or registered student organization activity poses a significant risk of substantial harm to the safety or security of any member of the University community or to property, EOS may request the issuance of an interim suspension pursuant to the Interim Suspension section of this Student Code of Conduct.
-If a student is found to be in violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy, and s/he wishes to appeal and sanction(s) imposed by the Department of Student Life and Services, his/her appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.1.4 Students are subject to University disciplinary action for prohibited conduct that occurs while the student is participating in off-campus activities sponsored by or affiliated with the University including, but not limited to, field trips, retreats, and study abroad programs.
+A student may appeal the issuance of an interim suspension in accordance with Section 12.
+If a student is found to be in violation of the University’s Sexual Misconduct Policy or Discrimination and Harassment Policy, and they wish to appeal and sanction(s) imposed by the Senior Director of Student Services & Judicial Affairs office, their appeal shall be brought pursuant to the appeal section of this Student Code of Conduct.

 2.2 “Board” means the University Hearing Board.